-The Art of Meeting Minutes: Beyond Scribbles and Snickers
+The Art of Meeting Minutes: Past Scribbles and Snickers

-How about if one day you are: you're in a high-rise meeting room in San Francisco, armed with a notebook and a caramel macchiato that costs over your gym membership.
+Picture this: you’re in a high-rise meeting room in San Francisco, armed with a notebook and a caramel macchiato that costs more than your gym membership.
 As the conversation swirls around the next tech revolution, the humble task of recording meeting minutes might appear minor.
-But if you think otherwise about it, let's uncover the many-sided role they play in our corporate patchwork!
+But, let’s uncover the multifaceted role they play in our corporate emblematic creation!

 “Meeting minutes are the lifeblood of corporate memory,” declares Sophia Chang, COO of Enterprise Discoveries.
 “They encapsulate decisions and can solve mysteries like a detective new.”